Dana Air Bags Humanitarian Partner's Award From Project Pinkblue

-Similarly, the airline in a bid to save lives and contribute greatly to the healthcare of Nigerians, has also partnered Rotary Club on blood donation camp aimed at bridging the ever-increasing demand for blood due to shortage of voluntary blood donors across the country.
+Similarly, the airline in a bid to save lives and contribute greatly to the healthcare of Nigerians has also partnered Rotary Club on blood donation camp aimed at bridging the ever-increasing demand for blood due to the shortage of voluntary blood donors across the country.

 In the recently conducted blood donation camp, a large pool of its employee volunteered in the program to help contribute to the Rotary club’s call on corporate bodies to provide blood and meet up with the needs of the country’s population of over 180 million people.

 The blood donation drive is to help ensure blood is never missing from hospital shelves and to reduce the surging rise of postpartum hemorrhaging, which is the leading cause of maternal mortality, accounting for over 27 percent of all maternal deaths in Nigeria.